Article

 The Beijing Internet Court66 has taken a different approach to this issue in deciding that certain images created using the generative AI model, Stable Diffusion, were protectable by copyright because they reflected the original intellectual investment or personal expression of the human user.
 The court confirmed that each situation needs to be assessed on a case-by-case basis but this is more likely to occur if the user’s descriptions of the elements in the image and layout composition are clear and specific.
 Relevant factors in that case included that:

-• the user had provided certain intellectual input, g. choosing the prompts, arranging the order of the prompts and setting the relevant parameters.
+• The user had provided certain intellectual input, g. choosing the prompts, arranging the order of the prompts and setting the relevant parameters.
 In doing so, the user had designed the figure and its presentation style and set the parameters for the layout and composition of the image so these reflected the user’s choice and arrangement; and

 Most recently, the Municipal Court in Prague67 has held that an image created by Open AI’s Dall-E was not protectable by copyright.
 The simple prompt inserted by the user in that case was “Create a visual representation of two parties signing a business contract in a formal setting, such as a conference room or a law firm office in Prague.
 Show only hands.”
 The claimant failed to prove that they were the author of the image, and the court also observed that the image was not the result of the creative activity of a natural person (i.e. the user).68